Saturday Walkers' Club London & South East England

 - Organises train friendly walks in Southeast England.
 The walks are free to join - new members welcome, especially visitors to London

-- Publishes 140+ free-to-print-and-use walks, mainly in the Southeast, but a few in the Southwest, South Wales East Anglia and France.
+- Publishes 300+ free-to-print-and-use walks, with OS maps and GPS data, mainly in the Southeast, but a few in the Southwest, South Wales, East Anglia and France.

 - Writes and maintains the 2 Time Out Books of Country Walks - besides photos, updates and feedback for the walks, there are many new options